This year has been an important one for Flutter.

 It seems like every day brings news of a company who has just released a new app built with Flutter, or one that has switched over to Flutter, accompanied by a compelling story about how Flutter supercharged their development process.

 It’s clear that companies of all sizes — from enterprise companies with multiple development teams to lean startups with only one engineer — benefit from Flutter.
 We believe it’s simply the best toolkit for building beautiful, performant apps for all screens, including iOS, Android, macOS, Windows, Linux, and web (even embedded screens).
-With the release of Flutter 2 earlier this month, we're even more excited about the Future of Flutter!
+With the most recent release of Flutter 2.5, we're even more excited about the Future of Flutter!

 We’ve curated this list of companies using Flutter in 2021.
 While not an exhaustive list, we wanted to showcase companies that are doing noteworthy work with Flutter.
 Keep them on your radar!